Certificate of Medical Necessity

 What is a Certificate of Medical Necessity?

 Medicare provides reimbursement for many types of durable medical equipment.
-They will typically pay 80% of the cost of an adjustable bed or mobility scooter.
+They will typically cover up to 80% of the cost of most types of medical equipment, such as eye glasses, adjustable beds, and mobility scooters.

 Most enrolled in Medicare are eligible to receive this coverage, but must provide a doctors prescription.
-Some types of medical equipment, like lift chairs, require a Certificate of Medical Necessity.
+Some types of medical equipment, like lift chairs, require a Certificate of Medical Necessity in addition to a doctors prescription.

 A Certificate of Medical Necessity is simply a more detailed prescription that must be filled out by your doctor.
 Usually the company that you purchase the equipment from will provide you with the form and fill out the product information section and you must have your doctor fill out the rest.